Meiyan88/DMAAN/README.md

 # DMAAN for Imaging genetics

 We provide the the code of Deep Multimodality-Disentangled Association Analysis Networ (DMAAN).
+(VERSION-keras)

 ## Data preprocess